 North Sydney's playgrounds are located on a combination of Council-owned and Crown land.
 All are classified as community land and are categorised as 'park'.
+Several outdoor fitness equipment groupings are on community land categorised as 'sportsground'.

 According to the LG Act 1993, land should be categorised as 'park' under section 36(4) of the Act if the land: